tewemit/SpringBoot-AngularJs-SpringSecurity/README.md

 # SpringBoot-AngularJs_SpringSecurity
-This is a kick-starter project for demonstrating how one can develop applications easly using the latest technologies, namely, Spring boot, angularJs and Spring security.
+This is a kick-starter project for demonstrating how one can develop applications easly using the latest technologies, namely, Spring boot, angularJs, web resource optimizer for java (wro4j) and Spring security.

-This will also be enhanced by including even more frameworks and technologies on the go.
+This project will be growing to include even more frameworks and technologies on the go.

 # Configurations